youssefhamrougit/siteforge/README.md

+## still need money for api key :(
-**AI-powered website builder** that generates complete, production-ready HTML websites from a text prompt — powered by Claude.
+site forge ; **AI-powered website builder** that generates complete, production-ready HTML websites from a text prompt — powered by Claude.

 ## What it does